Q&A: what is the content marketing funnel and how can I use it?

 A straight-and-to-the-point question deserves a straight-and-to-the-point answer.
 A content marketing funnel is designed to create different types of content for different people depending on where they are in the buyer’s journey.
 It focuses on mapping content needs to various stages of a consumer lifecycle.
 It tracks how familiar your customer is with your brand and uses specific content to convert them into purchasing.
 Content created for the top of the funnel assumes less familiarity.
 The deeper down the funnel the content is, the more familiarity, authenticity, and trust are assumed of the readers.
 This applies to both B2B and B2C organizations.

-What Do TOFU, MOFU, and BOFU Mean?
+What do TOFU, MOFU, and BOFU mean?

-There are three main parts of the content marketing funnel: top-of-funnel (TOFU), middle-of-funnel (MOFU), and bottom-of-funnel (BOFU).
+There are three main parts of the content marketing funnel: top of funnel (TOFU), middle of funnel (MOFU), and bottom of funnel (BOFU).

 The top of the funnel is known as the awareness stage.
-Its goal is to educate a large audience about your brand and its products and solutions or address a specific question your audience has.
+Its goal is to educate a large audience about your brand and its products and solutions, or to address a specific question your audience has.
 It works to build a community around the lifestyle of your brand.
 This is done through content that is never salesy, but rather informative, educating, and entertaining.
 The content offers answers, resources, data, opinions, and/or insights on a particular topic.
 Light, lifestyle editorial is a good example of TOFU content for a B2C brand.

 The middle of the funnel is known as the consideration stage.
 The goal here is to continue to educate your audience with relevant information they are searching for, but also to start positioning your brand as the solution to your customers’ needs.
 You want to get customers to like you, so you show authenticity and relatability.
 This invites your audience to form a deeper relationship with your brand.
 At this point, your customer is more educated on the topic and is deciding on whether or not your product or service is a good fit.